Address Line 2

 Upload your background check form:

-AFM requires three (3) non-family references.
+AFM requires at least one pastoral (non-family) reference.
 Please share the reference form with your desired references which they will submit directly to AFM's HR Director.

 AFM Contact Information: